legendarycode3/Mastering-JavaScript-Course/README.md

 ✔️ Differences Bwtween “ JSON.parse()” and  “JSON.stringify()” :   The key differences between JSON.parse() & JSON.stringify() , are as follow below: </br>
 1. JSON.parse() :
 - Purpose: Converts a “JSON formatted string” into a “javascript object”.
-- Input: A valid JSON string.
+- Inputs: A valid JSON string.
-- Output: A regular “javascript object” or “array”.
+- Outputs: A regular “javascript object” or “array”.
 - Common UseCases : </br>
 1i.)
 Receiving data from a web server or API  call, where  the data  is typically transmitted as a JSON string. </br>
 1ii.)
 Retrieving data from localStorage or sessionStorage, as these browser storage  mechanisms only store data </br>